NotPetya does not make sense, except it does- 6 mins

 NotPetya, a rapidly spreading malware that wipes the infected computer systems, made it to the news big time in 27th June.
 Now as the dust has settled down, and there is more details available, I’ll write down my thoughts about the case.

 There are probably hundreds of articles, blog posts and opinions about this ransomware / malware / cyber attack / intel op or whatever.
 Some generic bullshit, some with excellent points.
 This is going to be excellent bullshit with generic points.

 How it works

-NotPetya is an automatically spreading malware that looks like ransomware which it isn’t really.
-It seems that spread began from Ukrainian accounting software MeDoc.
+NotPetya is an automatically spreading malware that looks like ransomware which it really is not.
+It seems that the spread began from a Ukrainian accounting software MeDoc.
 To my understanding, MeDoc was hacked initially and used as a root-source of infection.
-The malware crippled a lot of services in Ukraine [NYT]
+The malware crippled a lot of services in Ukraine.

 - Poor payment pipeline; single email address (which was taken down by ISP) and a single bitcoin wallet.
 If you want to make money, you should make these steps more robust.